ixofoundation/ixo-blockchain/x/entity/spec/03_messages.md

 - `id` - a string containing the unique identifier of the entity.
 - `recipientDid` - a string containing the recipient IidDocument Id (Did).
-- `ownerAddress` - a string containing the cosmos address of the private key signing the transaction
+- `ownerAddress` - a string containing the cosmos address of the private key signing the transaction.
 - `ownerDid` - a string containing the signers IidDocument Id.
 Must be in the IidDocument's controllers list to allow update and the `ownerAddress` must be authorized to sign on behalf of the `ownerDid`

 ## MsgCreateEntityAccount